7 FINANCIAL WEALTH CREATION TIPS

-If you read Money Secrets 101 you’ll see I advocate putting money aside each time you get paid for (a) building an emergency fund and (b) establishing savings.
-It doesn’t matter how small the contributions are.
-The point is you get into the practice of putting money by automatic payment from every single pay packet so you don’t have to resort to high interest loans or the use of a credit card if and when those inevitable but unexpected bills hit.
+I advocate putting money aside each time you get paid for (a) building an emergency fund and (b) establishing savings.
+It doesn't matter how small the contributions are.
+The point is you get into the practice of putting money aside by automatic payment from every single pay packet so you don't have to resort to high-interest loans or the use of a credit card if and when those inevitable but unexpected bills hit.

-If you've done your job right on planet terra firma, you will leave being people who love you dearly.
+If you've done your job right on planet terra firma, you will leave behind people whom love you dearly.
 They will grieve for you.
-Don’t add to their grief by not having a Will or having a Will that is out of date or worse, one that can’t be found.
-Update your Will and if you have a Trust, ensure your Memorandum of Wishes is current as well.
-Finally, put your Will and other important documents in DocVault so they can easily be found by your solicitor.
+Don't add to their grief by not having a Will or having a Will that is out of date or worse, one that can't be found.
+Update your Will and if you have a trust, ensure your memorandum of wishes is current as well.
+Finally, put your Will and other important documents in secure online storage and let your solicitor know where they are so they can easily be found.

 Medical science dictates that we are going to live longer than what we think.
 Do you have enough funds to last you until death do you part from this earth?
-If not, are you going to be spending the kids inheritance?
-A bit of pre-retirement planning can put you in a position of financial strength and avoid you dipping into your family’s inheritance.
-This in turn will mean you have more to leave your children, giving them a good head start in life.
-Refer to Money Secrets 101 on this point and how to achieve options for your retirement.
-It’s actually much easier than most people think.
+If not, are you going to be spending the kids' inheritance?
+A bit of pre-retirement planning can put you in a position of financial strength and avoid you dipping into your family's inheritance.
+This in turn will mean you have more to leave your children, giving them a good head-start in life.

 If after reading this blog you need help, why don't you contact us.
 We're here to help.
 That's our job.
 In the interim, best wishes for an amazingly financially successful 2014 year.